Taipei Night Market Guide

 (For recommendations according to your specific interests, see the bottom of the post)

 Shilin Night Market (士林夜市, Shilin Yeshi)

 Shilin is the granddaddy of them all; a sprawling warren of alleyways, jam-packed with stalls and people, the place is huge and it sells pretty much everything you might want to buy, and it has plenty of massage shops and traditional Chinese remedies (such as ear candling, which looks a complete con to me).
 There are also lots of fairground-type games you can play to win prizes – we had a bit of fun chucking darts at balloons and won a few pieces of tat.
-The food I had at Shilin wasn’t actually as good as what I tried at other markets and was a little pricier, but for the sheer size of the place it’s probably the one you should visit if you only have time for a single Taipei night market.
+The food I’ve had at Shilin probably isn’t the best among these markets, and a touch pricier, but for the sheer size of the place it’s the one you should visit if you only have time for a single Taipei night market.
 If you don’t like crowds however, avoid Shilin (and Raohe) and try Shuangcheng, Ningxia, or Tonghua instead.
 Shilin night market is located in northern Taipei between Jiantan (劍潭) and Shilin stations on MRT line 2 (the red line); Jiantan is the more convenient of the two.

 Raohe Street Tourist Night Market (饒河街觀光夜市, Raohejie Guanguang Yeshi)

 This is another large and crowded market, but unlike Shilin it’s easy to navigate as the whole thing is arranged along a single, narrow street, with lines of stalls down both sides and another line down the middle, meaning you can walk along it on one side and then double back along the other side so you don’t miss any treats.
 I actually stayed at an AirBnb near here for a week and ate dinner from the night market most nights – probably not the healthiest way to eat, but it was cheap and delicious!